 In general: Zanzibar is an archipelago made up mainly of “Zanzibar” – the local name is “Unguja” but it is internationally known as Zanzibar – and Pemba Islands, as well as over 50 small islands.
 It is located in the Indian Ocean, about 40 km from the Tanzanian coast, and 6° south of the equator.
 The island is roughly 85 km long and 39 km wide.

-At the north coast, you can always swim even at low tide since the beaches fall off deeply after a few meters.
+At the north coast, you can always swim even at low tide since the beach falls off deeply after a few meters.
 Therefore, the north coast is very popular with tourists.
 In December and January (high season) the beaches are packed with tourists there and it is quite noisy.
 If you are looking for a quiet holiday, this ain’t the place for you.

 Besides the beautiful white sand beaches and delicious food, Zanzibar has quite a lot to offer.
 There are a few lime stone caves scattered all over Zanzibar and it is believed that in ancient days people lived in these caves.
 Some of the caves (like Tazari in Nungwi) are believed to have been used as hiding places for slaves in the pre-colonial Zanzibar era of the slave trade.
 Most of the caves are home to African bats.
 You can watch them at sunset flying out of the cave entrance.
 In Bwejuu at the south east cost is a large cave big enough to hold up to 1000 people.
 It is still used as a shrine.
 I mention a few of the caves on the pages “discover Zanzibar”.

 There are a lot of stories and tales that villagers insist are true.
 One of those talks about a phantom ship that appears at night and vanishes in front of the Palm Beach Inn reef off Bwejuu (see Discover Zanzibar south of Stone Town).